Privacy policy

 When necessary, we share your personal data with different recipients.
 For more information about categories of data and on what legal basis we share your personal data with recipients, please see our detailed information on when we share information.
 Where applicable, we share information, including personal data, with these recipients.

-2. 4.2.
+4.2.
 Data processors

-In our operations, we use service providers.
+In our day-to-day operations, we use service providers.
 These service providers provide, for example, IT services (e.g., storage) and communication services (e.g., communication in support), in which case personal data may be processed.
 When the service providers process personal data on our behalf, they are data processors to us.
 They may not use your personal data for their own purposes and are obliged by law and data processing agreement with us to protect your data.

-3. 4.3.
+4.3.
 Companies that are data controllers for personal data

-1. 4.3.1.
+4.3.1.
 Government agencies (e.g., the Swedish Police, the Swedish Tax Agency)

-2. 4.3.2.
+4.3.2.
 Payment service providers

-To administer payments via the website or customer portal, we use a payment service provider.
+To administer payments via the website or client portal, we use a payment service provider.
 We share and receive information from the payment service provider to enable you to pay for – and thus use – our services.
-In order to get paid, we may direct you to a third-party website that handles the payment.
+In order to get paid, we may direct you to a third-party website that manages the payment.
 We are not responsible for the privacy processes of websites that we do not provide or operate.
 The payment service provider is the data controller/or processor for another controller, for its processing of your personal data.
 More information about their personal data management can be found at the payment service provider.

-4. 4.3.4.
+4.3.4.
 Other

-In order to comply with our legal obligations, your personal data may be shared with our auditor, external advisors, and the Global Legal Entity Identifier Foundation (GLEIF) for registration in the Global Legal Entity Identifier System (GLEIS).
-In connection with a legal dispute, we may transfer data to other parties, such as external advisors, arbitration tribunals or counterparties.
-The processing is necessary to satisfy our legitimate interest in establishing, exercising and defending legal claims.
 We may also share information with potential buyers and sellers if we were to sell all or part of the business or in the event of a merger.
-The processing is necessary to satisfy our legitimate interest in carrying out the divestment or merger.
+The processing is necessary to satisfy our legitimate interest in conducting the divestment or merger.

-4. 4.4.
+4.4.
 Other recipients

 In recruitment processes, we may share your personal data with external parties, such as provided references.